pg07codes/fokus/README.md

 Contributions in any form are encouraged and I would love to merge them back into the codebase.
 You can help me by:

 -   :star: STAR this repository :star:
--   :bug: Raising issues or bugs :bug:
+-   :bug: Raising issues or bugs
--   :handshaking: Helping new users with issues they may encounter
+-   :thumbsup: Helping new users with issues they may encounter
 -   :bulb: Improving documentation or raising your suggestions
 -   :arrow_heading_up: Submitting PR with bug fixes or new features
 -   :speaking_head: Spreading the word and recommending it to your friends and family